py2ai/py2ai.github.io/_posts/2021-07-7-Video-and-text-chat-in-python.md

 ---
+categories:
+- tutorial
+description: A quick tutorial to make server-client video and text chat
+featured-img: 2021-12-24-chat-text
+keywords:
+- Python video chat
+- Python text chat
+- server-client chat
+- UDP video transfer
+- Python socket programming
+- real-time chat tutorial
 layout: post
+mathjax: true
+tags:
+- Python
+- video chat
+- text chat
+- UDP
+- socket programming
+- tutorial
 title: Video and Text chat in Python
-categories: [tutorial]
-featured-img: 2021-12-24-chat-text
-mathjax: true
-description: A quick tutorial to make server-client video and text chat
-tags: [Python, video chat, text chat, UDP, socket programming, tutorial]
-keywords: [Python video chat, Python text chat, server-client chat, UDP video transfer, Python socket programming, real-time chat tutorial]
 ---

 Hi friends, today's tutorial is rather more interesting than the previous ones.
 We will use a UDP socket connection for the real-time video transfer between the server and the client.
 So it will be a bidirectional video transfer, which means the server can watch the client's video and vice versa.
 At the same time, it will enable users at the server and client to chat via messages to each other.
 Two important things to consider: